 - sudden cold sweats or flushing

-If a person experiences any sudden combination of nausea, vomiting, shortness of breath, or pain in the lower abdomen, back, or jaw, they should seek medical attention immediately.
+If a person experiences any sudden combination of these symptoms, they should seek immediate medical help.

 Angina is not a heart attack.
 However, it is a sign of a heart problem.
 Clogged or narrowed coronary arteries are often the cause of angina.